Ziwi01/proveasio/README.md

 ## WSL2 setup

 Now for the main part :).
-Assuming all the [requirements](#requirements) are met:
+Assuming all the [requirements](#requirements) are met (Windows manual or automatic setup covered):

-1. Clone this repository in WSL Ubuntu.
+1. Clone this repository in WSL Ubuntu if not yet already.
 2. Run `sudo ./prepare-wsl.sh` (if not already run during windows setup) to update the system and install required ansible packages.
 3. Run ansible (from `ansible/` dir):